Get

 Can Cats Eat Melatonin?

 Melatonin occurs naturally within the feline body as with the human body.
 It is safe for your cat to consume when administered at the proper dose and taken as needed.
-How much to give your cat will vary, so discuss its use and the appropriate dosage with your vet.
+How much to give your cat will vary, so discuss its use and the appropriate dosage with a vet.

 You should also be careful with what brands you use, as some melatonin brands formulated for people may have ingredients that won’t agree with cats.
-Make sure to speak with your veterinarian to determine which formula is appropriate for your cat.
+Make sure to speak with the veterinarian to determine which formula is appropriate for your cat.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Does Melatonin Have Health Benefits for Cats?